-Pinshane Y. Huang is an Associate Professor in the Department of Materials Science and Engineering at the University of Illinois, Urbana-Champaign.
-She also holds appointments in the Materials Research Laboratory and Beckman Institute at UIUC.
+Pinshane Y. Huang is an Associate Professor and Racheff Faculty Scholar in the Department of Materials Science and Engineering at the University of Illinois, Urbana-Champaign.
+She also holds an appointment in the Materials Research Laboratory at UIUC.
 Pinshane holds a Ph.D. and an M.S. in Applied and Engineering Physics from Cornell University, as well as a B.A, in Physics from Carleton College.
 Her research has been featured in Nova, National Geographic, BusinessWeek, CBS News, Discover Magazine, and the Guinness Book of World Records.
+Link to CV.

 - Campus Distinguished Promotion Award (2021)

 - Dean’s Award for Excellence in Research (2021)

 - Presidential Early Career Award in Science & Engineering (PECASE) (2019)